 Q. How do I order another copy of my diploma?

 A. To order another diploma copy, submit your request in writing to Graduate Admissions and Program Evaluations.
 Your request must include your name (also the name on the diploma if it has changed), SJSU ID, the date you graduated and the degree that you received.
 You must pay a $10.00 fee to the bursar's office before submitting your request.
 If you have questions, contact the Evaluator for your program.

 Q. What if I don't graduate when I was supposed to?

 A. If you do not complete the graduation requirements in the semester that you originally identified on your graduation application, you may reactivate your graduation for a future date.
-You will need to complete the Graduation Date Change Request for Award of Master's Degree and pay a $10.00 fee at the Bursar's Office prior to submitting the form to our office.
-You must file this form within the same published deadlines as the Application for Award of Master's Degree.
+You will need to complete a Graduation Date Change Request and pay a $10.00 fee.
+Instructions for the date change request can be found here.
+You must make this request within the same published deadlines as the Application for Award of Master's Degree.

 Current Students --7 Year Limit

 Q. Do I have a time limit to complete my Master's degree?